 The number of calls answered on time continues to be a customer service focus for Grimsby Power.
-In 2017 customer service representatives received over 7,000 calls from customers.
-A representative answered a call within 30 seconds just over 75% of the time.
-This result surpasses the Ontario Energy Board target of 65% for timely call response and is a 5% increase in performance from 2016.
-Since 2015 there has been a decline in the number of calls received.
+In 2018 customer service representatives received over 7,200 calls from customers.
+A representative answered a call within 30 seconds just over 88.5% of the time.
+This result surpasses the Ontario Energy Board target of 65% for timely call response and is a 13% increase in performance from 2017.
+Since 2015 there has been a downward trend in the number of phone calls received.
 Grimsby Power customers are increasingly using other forms of communication including email and the use of the Grimsby Power website.

-To bolster communication in different forms Grimsby Power will undertake a website renewal project which will allow customers better access to information and further decrease the number of calls received.
-Communication by phone remains a consistent means for responding to complex enquires related to e-billing, energy use monitoring, electricity prices, conservation and low income programs.
+Communication by phone remains a consistent means for responding to complex enquires related to electricity prices, energy use monitoring, e-billing, conservation and low income programs.